Teenage girl arrested after teachers and pupil stabbed at Welsh school

 Police have asked for footage of the incident, currently circulating on social media, to be removed to avoid distress to those affected.

-The force has also urged people not to speculate while their investigation is ongoing.
+The force has also asked people not to speculate while their investigation is ongoing.

-In a statement on its website, Amman Valley School said the family members of those injured had been informed.

-Dafydd Llywelyn, the police and crime commissioner for Dyfed-Powys, said he was “deeply shocked” by the incident.
+Dafydd Llywelyn, police and crime commissioner for Dyfed-Powys, said he was deeply shocked.

 Mr Llywelyn said: “My thoughts go out to all those affected, including the pupils, teachers and staff who were involved or witnessed this terrifying ordeal.
 Our thoughts are also with the families and friends of those injured.